Fasihuddin Fitrat: Early life and education

+Fasihuddin Fitrat was born in the town of Istirab, Warduj District, Badakhshan Province.
+He belongs to the Dari-speaking ethnic Tajik Sunni Muslim family.
+His father Mawlawi Saifuddin was an Islamic scholar and served as an imam in Warduj.

-Qāri Fasihuddin was born in Badakhshan Province and originated from Isterab, Warduj District.
-He belongs to the Tajik ethnic group and raised by religious family.
-He completed his education at a madrassa in Yamgan District in the 1990s and subsequently worked as a primary school teacher there.
+Fitrat completed his education at a madrasa in Yamgan District in the 1990s and subsequently worked as a primary school teacher there.